-Yucca gloriosa variegata will form a trunk (1.8 – 4.6m in nature) after many years, giving older plants a refined and exotic look.
+Yucca gloriosa variegata will form a short trunk after many years, giving older plants a refined and exotic look.

 The tall 2-4ft (0.6 -1.2m) creamy-white flower panicles are produced mostly in mid to late summer although it is not uncommon to see some plants with emerging flower spikes at any time of year.